-If you have a dog that finds that sound scary, then I recommend the grinder (found on Amazon).
+If you have a dog that finds that sound scary, then I recommend the grinder (found on Amazon) (paid link).
 Many dogs will tolerate a grinder when they won’t tolerate anything else.

-Finally, if you have a small dog under about 40 pounds, then consider the dog nail scissors like these I found on Amazon.
-These work really well for most smaller animals.
+Finally, if you have a small dog under about 40 pounds, then consider the dog nail scissors like these I found on Amazon. (paid link) These work really well for most smaller animals.